King Arthur's Quest

 King Arthur's Quest is a first-person perspective graphic adventure interactive fiction video game developed by Five Ways Software and published by Hill MacGibbon for the ZX Spectrum in 1984.
-There was also a cancelled Commodore 64 version.
+There was also a canceled Commodore 64 version.

 Plot

 The game casts the player in the role of King Arthur of Camelot.
 The evil witch Morgana Le Fey has cast an icy shroud spell on the land since Arthur has refused to accept her son Mordred as one of the Knights of the Round Table.
 Furthermore, Lancelot, Arthur's best knight, has mysteriously vanished.
-Arthur goes to ask his old friend Merlin for his help, but he finds magician's home finds it empty except for Merlin's talking cat that then accompanies Arthur on his quest.
+Arthur goes to ask his old friend Merlin for his help, but he finds the magician's home finds it empty except for Merlin's talking cat, who then accompanies Arthur on his quest.

 The game world contains eight areas: Merlin's Tower, the Wilderness, the Enchanted Forest, the Keep, the Chapel, the Crypt, the Cavern, and Morgana's Keep.
 Eventually, Arthur finds and rescues the enchanted Merlin, who defeats Morgana and lifts her curse.